Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Configurations of six points

-Figures~\ref{movebeta}-\ref{movealpha} show all possible crossings of walls, starting from the four arrangements, using now codes instead of diagrams.
-Near each arrow corresponding to a wall we indicate the line passing through three points or the conic passing through six points.
-For the line-walls, we indicate also the (cyclic) ordering with which the line meets: the three points and the three lines determined by the other three points.
-In Figure~\ref{movealpha}, the list of ten lines is written, but for place reason, we drew the codes of only two adjacent $\gamma$-arrangements.
+Figures~\ref{movebeta}-\ref{movealpha} show all possible crossings of walls, starting from the four configurations, using now codes instead of diagrams.
+Near each arrow corresponding to a wall we indicate the line passing through three points or the conic passing through six points, with a triple or a cyclically ordered sextuple.
+In Figure~\ref{movealpha}, the list of ten lines is written, but for place reason, we drew the codes of only two adjacent $\gamma$-configurations.
+A line-wall is described by the cyclic ordering with which the line meets: the three points and the three lines determined by the other three points.
+The quotient space $(\mathbb{R}P^2)^6/\mathcal{S}_6$ has an algebraic variety structure as orbit space of a finite group action.
+Let us endow it with the natural stratification given by the alignment of three points, it has four cameras and three line-walls.
+Refine the stratification with the conics, one conic-wall appears inside of one camera.
+The adjacency graph, obtained assigning a vertex to each camera and an edge to each wall, was first described in \cite{sf1}-\cite{sf2}.
+(In these papers, Finashin used a different approach, considering actually arrangements of lines dual to configurations of points).
+The three line-walls are: $\alpha \gamma: (12, 4, 13, 5, 23, 6)$, $\gamma \delta: (12, 4, 5, 13, 23, 6)$ and $\delta \beta: (12, 13, 23, 4, 5, 6)$ (where $4, 5, 6$ stand for the three aligned points), the conic-wall is $\beta \beta: 123456$, see Figure~\ref{diagcodes}.
+Each of the four configurations $\beta$, $\delta$, $\gamma$, $\alpha$ from Figure~\ref{unit} is preserved by some subgroup $G$ of $\mathcal{S}_6$, which may be found directly from the code.
+One has: